Duxter7/GA-English-Notes/IT English 7 (B1).md

 I had been embarrassed

-When I was sleeping, my alarm rang because I had set it to 7 A
+When I was sleeping, my alarm rang because I had set it to 7 AM